Witness claims ‘violent confrontation’ occurred before death of Patriots fan at Gillette Stadium | News Channel 3-12

 The autopsy results have not been released, and CNN’s calls to the medical examiner have not been returned.

+“We are heartbroken to learn of the tragic passing of Dale Mooney, a lifelong Patriots fans and 30-year season ticket member, who died while attending last Sunday night’s Patriots game,” Gillette Stadium officials said in a statement.
+“We continue to work with local authorities to assist them with their ongoing investigation.
+We extend our sincerest sympathies and heartfelt condolences to Dale’s family and to all those who are mourning his loss.”

-CNN has reached out to Gillette Stadium and the New England Patriots for comment but has not heard back.
+CNN has reached out to the New England Patriots for comment but has not heard back.

 The-CNN-Wire